I’m Yousaf: a hacker, a geek, a nerd – just someone obsessed with computers & the science behind them.

 Building an 8-bit Computer

-This is a project initially created by Ben Eater where we build a functioning 8-bit computer using a combination of low level electronic components like breadboards, digital circuits, capacitors, resistors and a lot of wires to and make sense of all that.
+This is a project initially created by Ben Eater where we build a functioning 8-bit computer using a combination of low level electronic components like breadboards, digital circuits, capacitors, resistors and a lot of wires to make sense of all that.